 Funding: Manitoba offers no funding to parents for homeschooling.

-- Ensure that homeschool is right for your family.
+- Ensure that homeschooling is right for your family.
 The province wants families to take all considerations into account before deciding to homeschool: finances, time, parenting skills, time-management skills, and a common vision.
 If this all meets a family’s needs, they should feel comfortable moving forward.

 - Apply for homeschool exemption.
 Parents/guardians must obtain an official exemption from attending public school for each year the child is homeschooled.
-This is done through the Annual Homeschooling Application Form that is submitted to the school district and reviewed by the minister of education.
+This is done through the Annual Homeschooling Application Form submitted to the school district and reviewed by the minister of education.

 - Plan the homeschool curriculum.
 For curriculum to be considered “effective instruction,” all of the following subjects from the public school curriculum must be taught at home:

 - Career Development